danog/MadelineProtoDocs/docs/API_docs/methods/contacts.blockFromReplies.md

-Stop getting notifications about [thread replies](https://core.telegram.org/api/threads) of a certain user in `@replies`
+Stop getting notifications about [discussion replies](https://core.telegram.org/api/discussion) of a certain user in `@replies`

 ### Parameters: